a-n-rose/a-n-rose.github.io/_posts/2018-11-16-building-babyname-recommender.md

 ## Prep Features for Clustering

 The IPA seemed to me the best choice to use as a base for features because it represents sounds much more accurately than English letters do.
-Since the names database was from a US American <a href="https://catalog.data.gov/dataset/baby-names-from-social-security-card-applications-national-level-data">source</>, I thought it defintely best to get out of the English-letter realm.
+Since the names database was from a US American <a href="https://catalog.data.gov/dataset/baby-names-from-social-security-card-applications-national-level-data">source</a> (during the US government shutdown, this may not be available), I thought it defintely best to get out of the English-letter realm.

 First of all, English letters change in how they sound depending on the context they are found.
 For example, let's examine the letter *a* and how it changes in the phrase:
 ```